rh-mobb/documentation/content/docs/misc/azure-dev-ops-with-managed-openshift/_index.md

 ```
 Copy the value of the token.

-retrieve the host of your cluster image regstry.
+Retrieve the host of your cluster image regstry.
 ```bash
  oc get route default-route -n openshift-image-registry -o jsonpath='{.spec.host}'
 ```